Complete Guide to the QLD First Home Loan Deposit Scheme 2021.

-The Federal Governments new scheme (known as the First Home Loan Deposit Scheme) helps first home buyers purchase their first home with as little as a 5% deposit.
+To help, the Federal Government has a program known as the First Home Loan Deposit Scheme which helps first home buyers purchase or build their first home with as little as a 5% deposit.

-The benefit to you, is that you are not paying the Lenders Mortgage Insurance, which could mean an estimated saving of up to $16,000 if buying in Brisbane, or on the Gold Coast or Sunshine Coast.
+It can mean an estimated saving of up to $16,000 if buying or building in Brisbane, or on the Gold Coast or Sunshine Coast.

 This is, by anyone’s standard, a substantial saving.